 "Meditation will not carry you to another world, but it will reveal the most profound and awesome dimensions of the world in which you already live.
 Calmly contemplating these dimensions and bringing them into the service of compassion and kindness is the right way to make rapid gains in meditation as well as in life."

 Taste is a crucial sense to encourage us to eat to stay alive, it creates pleasure when we taste things we like, it generates well being when we taste a cold drink on a hot day or a warm bowl of soup in the midst of winter.

 But all too often we eat but we don't really taste.
 Food is quickly taken in and swallowed but we are really missing out if we don't prolong the process of chewing.
 I often remind my clients that there are no taste receptors in the alimentary canal!
 We have five taste receptors: sweet, salty, sour, bitter and umami (“essence of deliciousness” in Japanese and relating to the taste of glutamate creating a savoury depth of flavour).
 These sensors are in different places on our mouths (upper surface of the tongue, soft palate, upper oesophagus, the cheek, and epiglottis) so food needs to hang around long enough for us to register all the tastes we are getting.
 The result is deeper and faster satisfaction, enriching the experience we get from food and helping us control the quantity of food consumed.

-Here is a mindfulness audio track I've recorded to help you get started.
-LISTEN One ear bud in, one out and enjoy what you see, hear and feel (oh and take your shoes and socks off....)
+On my podcast there's a guided mindfulness exercise.
+LISTEN One ear bud in, one out and enjoy what you see, hear and feel (oh and if you can get outside and take your shoes and socks off....)